 - Integrate functions of the transportation facility with rock fall protection.
-Look to the West Portals of the Twin Tunnels for example of integrated design (C). - Design new rock cut slopes along this segment to blend with existing rock formations.
+Look to the West Portals of the Twin Tunnels for examples of integrated design (C). - Design new rock cut slopes along this segment to blend with existing rock formations.
 Use rock staining, soil-coloring treatments, and/or accelerated weathering treatments to match new rock and soil excavations with existing rock and soil (A).
-DO not leave rock in a fresh blasted appearance unless directed to do so by the project Registered Landscape Architect. - Allow natural rock outcrops along the segment to remain and be integrated into earthwork rather than covered up or removed.
-When a rock cut is necessary, place bench-boulders within the slope to be visually compatible with existing rock outcrops (B). - Assess the cost, location, access, right-of-way, applicability, etc. of all the guidelines to determine the most appropriate method for creating and expanding existing rock cuts.
+Do not leave rock in a fresh blasted appearance unless directed to do so by the project Registered Landscape Architect. - Allow natural rock outcrops along the segment to remain and be integrated into earthwork rather than covered up or removed.
+When a rock cut is necessary, place bench-boulders within the slope to be visually compatible with existing rock outcrops (B). - Assess the cost, location, access, right-of way, applicability, etc. of all the guidelines to determine the most appropriate method for creating and expanding existing rock cuts.
 All guidance may not be appropriate for every project (e.g., rock fall mitigation may require nearly vertical cuts in lieu of natural sculpting for safety reasons). - Discuss feasibility of the guidance on a projectby-project basis before involving stakeholders.
 Recommendations to stakeholders should be based on opportunities and constraints of the individual rock cut.

 - Consider wildlife impacts when selecting and utilizing rock fall protection.
-Work with a wildlife biologist to determine the impacts of rock fall mitigation measures. - Incorporate a catch ditch along cuts to allow rock fall catchment and maintenance access to remove fallen rock. - Implementation of these strategies will be especially important in areas of steep, rocky terrain including: - Dowds Junction - o Vail Pass (EB and WB approaches) - o Officers Gulch - o Eisenhower Johnson Memorial Tunnel (EB and WB approaches)
+Work with a wildlife biologist to determine the impacts of rock fall mitigation measures. - Incorporate a catch ditch along cuts to allow rock fall catchment and maintenance access to remove fallen rock. - Implementation of these strategies will be especially important in areas of steep, rocky terrain.

-B | Allow rock outcrops and boulders to be left in earthwork to create a more natural appearance.
+B/Allow rock outcrops and boulders to be left in earthwork to create a more natural appearance.

-A / Color staining techniques may be used to blend new rock cuts with existing rock features.
+A/ Color staining techniques may be used to blend new rock cuts with existing rock features

-C | The transportation facility at the Twin Tunnels aids in rock fall protection by incorporating rock fall protection into design of retaining walls, noise wall, grading and landscaping.
+C/ The transportation facility at the Twin Tunnels aids in rock fall protection by incorporating rock fall protection into design of retaining walls, noise wall, grading and landscaping.